iamabhishekmaurya/zaplink/README.md

     - 400 Bad Request on invalid body
     - 415 Unsupported Media Type if `Content-Type` is not `application/json`
     - 5xx on service/internal errors
+- GET `/producers/short/url/{key}`
+  - Path Parameter:
+    - `key`: string (short URL key)
+  - Response (JSON):
+    - `url`: string (short URL)
+  - Status Codes:
+    - 200 OK on success
+    - 404 Not Found if key not found
+    - 5xx on service/internal errors

-### Consumer API
+### processor API

 - Typically internal (Kafka listeners).
-A controller `ZaplinkConsumerController` is present and can expose health or diagnostics endpoints if implemented.
+A controller `ZaplinkprocessorController` is present and can expose health or diagnostics endpoints if implemented.

 ### Manager API